xp4xbox/Bytelocker/readme.md

   * Copy the value under the name of `id`.
   * Go to https://www.base64decode.org/ and convert the id from b64 to text to get the password.

 > NOTE: The `Melt()` function which moves itself to the appdata dir, renames itself, and adds itself to startup may be detected by AV.
 To remove the `Melt()` function go to `src/Bytelocker.cs` and comment out the two `new Melt();` lines.

+## Features
+ * Very strong AES-256 encryption.
+ * **Robust error-checking and handling.**
+ * Simple but effective UI with ability to list files encrypted.
+ * Ability to melt file to the appdata dir, generate random GUID, and add to startup.

+### Vulnerabilities/Weaknesses
+ * Password is stored locally in registry as base64.
+ * Password can still be retreived through memory hacking.
+ * Program is not very efficent when getting a list of files to encrypt.
+ * Melting function may trigger AV.
+ * Many variables are stored locally in registry.

+## Disclaimer

+I am not responsible for any use of this program.